jundalisay/superblist/content/en/research/hume/morals/section-3.md

 The common situation of society is a medium amidst all these extremes.

 We are naturally partial to ourselves, and to our friends.
 But we are capable of learning the advantage resulting from a more equitable conduct.

-The open and liberal hand of nature gives us few enjoyments.
-- We can extract more enjoyments from nature by art, labour, and industry.

-Hence the ideas of property become necessary in all civil society.

-Hence justice derives its usefulness to the public.

-Hence alone arises its merit and moral obligation.